sandersn/typescript-history/README.md

 ## Next Tasks

-1. Catalogue people from github and codeplex.
+- [x] Catalogue people from github and codeplex.
-2. Create initial timeline.
+- [ ] Create initial timeline.
-3. Convert Onenote to PDF and store in private repo.
+- [x] Convert Onenote to PDF and store in private repo.
 Also: move this repo to microsoft/
-4. Categorise Onenote notes.
+- [ ] Categorise Onenote notes.
-5. Contact Microsoft legal to ask about making PDF documents public.
+- [ ] Contact Microsoft legal to ask about making PDF documents public.
-6. Extract interesting trends and factoids from design notes.
+- [ ] Extract interesting trends and factoids from design notes.
-7. Track down missing notes from 2011-2013.
+- [ ] Track down missing notes from 2011-2013.
 (Anders presumably has them in his email.)
-8. Restore a local copy of the Codeplex archive and upload the source to a new repo named typescript-codeplex or something.
+- [ ] Restore a local copy of the Codeplex archive and upload the source to a new repo named typescript-codeplex or something.
 Also try to mirror the issues, discussions and wiki in some way.
+  - At one point I downloaded the issues, discussion and wiki.
+But I don't have notes on where I got it.
+  - I believe somebody else already mirrored the codeplex git repo to github.
+Again, I don't have notes on where it is.
-9. Find out how Language Design Constraints wiki page was generated.
+- [ ] Find out how Language Design Constraints wiki page was generated.
 What discussion happened in 2014?
 Earlier?

 ## Done Tasks